NEXT plc – Annual report – 31 January 2026

 Shareholder engagement

-During 2023 we engaged with investors on a range of topics including:
+During the year we engaged with investors on a range of topics including:

 - Human rights and ethical trading.